Phyeory/Academic-Researches/README.md

 # Academic-Researches
-All the papers and essay written throughout my academic journey are documented here!
+All the studies and essay written throughout my academic journey are documented here!

 # About Me